 It’s time to make presidents face the country’s six-year itch, April 1, 2020.
 In this column I describe the problems with reelection at the "four-year crutch" and argue for a six-year first term followed by a three-year second term.
 Scratching that six-year itch again, with Trump in mind, August 24, 2020.
 In this follow-up column I demonstrate why the Trump presidency is irrelevant to term-length considerations.
 There are four reason why a single six-year term of a Trump-like president would be implausible.
 Furthermore, Trump’s presidency is problematic because of issues with the Electoral College, the presidential nominations process and voter turnout, not term lengths.

 The Hill's Congress Blog

-In this column, Election Reform: It’s About Time (May 3, 2013), I present an overall case for the three-year election cycle.
-Its focus is on time and the permanent campaign.
+Election Reform: It’s About Time, May 3, 2013.
+My introductory case for the three-year election cycle, focused on time and the permanent campaign.

 The New York Times

 In this Sunday Dialogue: A Single Seven-Year Term for the President?
 (April 28, 2013), I introduce the idea of a six-year first term and a three-year second term.